ibm-cloud-docs/cloud-object-storage/basics/expiry.md

 * A newly added or modified Expiration applies to all new and existing objects in the bucket.
 * Adding or modifying lifecycle policies requires the `Writer` role.
 * Up to 1000 rules can be defined per bucket.
-* Changes to rules might take up to 24 hours to take effect.
+* Allow up to 24 hours for any changes in Expiration rules to take effect.

 ## Using the console
 {: #expiry-using-console}